 Having a successful and progressive bodybuilding journey comes down to your mindset.
 How committed are you to your goals?
 Is bodybuilding one of your top priorities?

 If you want to make significant gains, you must make a considerable effort.
-If you’re skipping one or more workouts every week or consistently making concessions on your diet, your road to success is going to be rough-going.
+When you’re skipping one or more workouts every week or consistently making concessions on your diet, your road to success will be rough-going.

 This resiliency is vital to your progress.
-The second you allow yourself to make excuses, you start taking steps away from your goals.
+The second you allow yourself to make excuses, you take steps away from your goals.
 Also, commit yourself to your workout program and your nutrition plan.

 Ready to start your bodybuilding journey?